Publisher: dV Giochi

 Three Stars: Wunderbar!
 The criminal is carted off to the hoosegow and there is much rejoicing by the agent and detectives.

-All in all, 3 Secrets is a fun game if played with the right crowd.
+3 Secrets is a fun game if played with the right crowd.
 It’s certainly not complex by any stretch of the imagination but it can be a bit tricky for those who don’t understand the basic concepts of, say, Twenty Questions.
 I’ll also mention some of the secrets, and how they correspond to the elements of the cards, can be a bit out of left field; on more than one occasion the detectives in my games were a bit stunned by the reveals and wondered how the hell they were “supposed to guess that?!?!?!”
 I’ll point out the criminals that you’re trying to apprehend aren’t of the purse snatching/car thieving/chronic jaywalking variety; these are bad folks up to nefarious deeds.
 Thankfully, you can adjust the amount of time in each round if you find the game either too easy or too difficult.

 3 Secrets certainly isn’t ground breaking nor is it a game that’s going to jump immediately into my mind when I have a bunch of people over who want to all play together in a single game.
 The title is also a one and done; once you’ve played through each of the case cards there isn’t much replay value within the same gaming group.
 Still, there’s a good amount of gameplay with the fifty cards since the vast majority of players out there aren’t going to sit down for an hours long session of 3 Secrets.